allenck/mapper/mapper_app/README.txt

+**Recent Changes January 2024
+1. A new column, 'DoubleDate' has been added to the Segments table.
+This date can be set via the edit segment dialog.
+The date defines the date upon which a segment was converted to double track.
+This allows a segment to be displayed as single track before the DoubleDate.
+Therefore, it is not necessary to have 1 track and 2 track segments defined for the same section of a route.
+Single track segments can be converted to 2 track segments.
+2. The Edit Segment dialog will now combine duplicate segments, applying the oldest (lowest segment number) to all affected routes.
+3. More routes before 1900 for Indianapolis have been added.

 **Recent Changes November/December 2023**
 1. Change the way that User Defined Functions are implemented.
-No longer use sqlite3_enable_load_extension and and a recompiled Qt sqlite plugin.
-Now use sqlite3_create_function to define the distance function.
+No longer use sqlite3_enable_load_extension and a recompiled Qt sqlite plugin.
+Now Mapper uses the sqlite3_create_function to define the distance function.
 2. Extensive revision of internal classes to combine properties.
 3. Improved the Edit Connections dialog.
 4. Fixed nunerous bugs.